ritaeperjesi/cloudfactory/README.md

 3. The 3D object is projected in 3d with 3 projectors on a fog, coming from the chimney-fogmachine. https://www.youtube.com/watch?v=v0bXuCIwtJo&feature=emb_logo
 4. The 3D object is also shown on the wall in 2D, and it is slowly moving across the room.
-5. Each time a new cloud comes, they are collected on the screens, the 3D clouds are the most recent clouds.
+5. Each time a new cloud comes, they are collected on the screens (as I'm already using 3 projectors), the 3D clouds are the most recent clouds.
 6. By the way, there is some fog on the level of the floor, as you were standing on a cloud.

 ## **SLIGHTLY MORE REALISTIC BEST CASE: Appointment with your cloud**